konturio/event-preview-image-generator/examples/README.md

 ## Test events

-For testing, an nginx container with a test page is used.
+For testing, nginx container with a test page is used.
 The test page contains text and an image that appears after 2 seconds.
 The page sends two custom events before (`before_img`) and after (`after_img`) the image is loaded.
 Event name and preview size can be passed to query_string.